 Beware of vouchers

-Vouchers are a useful marketing tool in many cases, but it’s important to decide when they can be used during the buying process (usually it’s better in the final step), and how they influence users not having one.
+Vouchers are a useful marketing tool in many cases, but it’s important to determine when they can be used during the buying process (usually it’s better in the final step), and how they influence users not having one.
 In some cases they can be even counterproductive, so it’s a good idea to consider some alternatives (for example, offering discounts depending on the authenticated user or where he/she comes from).

 Consider different user profiles